Who We Are

 The Lighthouse Club Council is elected at the Annual General Meeting for a term of one year

-Jim has been a member of the Club for nine years and on the Council for seven.
-As well as his efforts here in Singapore, Jim is also a representative for Lighthouse Club International, the global branch of the Club which coordinates and liaises with over 50 LHC chapters worldwide, and helps in the establishment of new branches.
+Jim has been a member of Lighthouse Club Singapore for nine years and served on their Council for seven.
+He has been President of the Club for the last two years.
+As well as his efforts in Singapore, Jim is also a representative for Lighthouse Club International and helps to promote the association by being involved in Membership activities which will continue to grow the Club across the globe.

 Jim is the General Manager and Director of BKAsiaPacific, a regional based construction consultancy practice, specialising in quantity surveying, dispute resolution and commercial and contract advice.

-Aditya serves on the LHC Council as a Member supporting Publicity and the Secretary.
+Aditya serves on the LHC Council as Membership Secretary and supports Publicity.

 A recent graduate of Yale-NUS College, where he studied mathematics and dabbled in economics and philosophy, Aditya was born in India and raised in the Middle East before moving to Singapore for his university education.
 Presently, he is setting up Ocelot—a news and publishing company for the Singaporean construction industry, and has worked with the Singapore Institute of Building Limited and Singapore Press Holdings.
 Having lived his entire life as an immigrant, and especially as an Indian in the Middle East, he is enthusiastic about working with LHC Singapore in advancing its work for migrant workers in Singapore.